jln13x/form/README.md

 bun add @jlns/form
 ```

+or just copy paste them into your project.
+You can find the [code here](https://github.com/jln13x/form/tree/main/src).

 ## Usage

 Create your Form Hooks outside of React.
 This can even be some different file.